 If, while in our care, a child displays symptoms of illness and/or fever, the child will be isolated and kept comfortable while the parent/guardian is notified.
-If removal from the center is warranted, the parent or guardian will be contacted for the immediate pickup of the child by the parent or guardian, an emergency contact, or an authorized pickup person.
-If the parent or guardian cannot be reached, emergency contacts and/or authorized pickup persons will be contacted.
+If removal from the center is warranted, the parent/guardian will be contacted for immediate pick up of the child by the parent/guardian, an emergency contact, or authorized pick-up person.
+If the parent/guardian cannot be reached, emergency contacts and/or authorized pick-up persons will be called.